 - the Bibliothèque Juridique sur l’Europe Centrale et Orientale [Central and Eastern Europe Legal Library] - law library,

 - the Centre d’études des mondes russe, caucasien et centre-européen (CECEC) [Centre for Russian, Caucasian and Central European Studies].

 Specific areas covered are Albanian, Baltic, Belarusian, Bulgarian, Finno-Ugric, Greek, Hungarian, Polish, Romanian, Romani, Russian, Sorbian, Czech and Slovak, Czech, Ukrainian, Ex-Yugoslavia.

-This vast section of the library has holdings of varying sizes and importance which have mainly been developed since the end of the 19th century but nonetheless contains certain unique collections.
-The focus of all the holdings is promoting in-depth knowledge of the languages and countries in Asia and the majority of the books are in the original languages.
-The oldest and most important holdings are the Chinese reference collection which is currently undergoing an important process of expansion (35,000 titles currently) and the internationally-renowned Japanese collection (52,000 titles).
+This vast section of the library has holdings of varying sizes and importance which have mainly been developed since the end of the 19th century ans contains some unique collections.
+The holdings focus ont the promotion of in-depth knowledge of those Asian countries and the majority of the books are in the original languages.
+The oldest and biggest holdings are the Chinese reference collection which is currently being largely increased (35,000 titles currently) and the internationally-renowned Japanese collection (52,000 titles).

 Specific areas covered are Bengali, Burmese, Cambodian, Chinese, Korean, Hindi, Japanese, Laotian, Malay and Indonesian, Mongolian, Oceanian, Urdu, Philippine, Siamese (Thaï), Tamil, Tibetan and Nepalese, Vietnamese.